Transplant Program History

-Temple University Hospital (TUH) is a member of the Temple University Health System (TUHS), which is composed of 5 hospitals.
-TUH is a 714-bed institution and is the primary hospital of TUHS located in Philadelphia, Pennsylvania.
+TUH is a member of the Temple University Health System (TUHS), which is composed of 5 hospitals.
+TUH is a 576-bed institution and is the primary hospital of TUHS located in Philadelphia, Pennsylvania.
 It is also the chief clinical training site for the Temple University School of Medicine, Nursing, Pharmacy, as well as other healthcare professional disciplines.

 TUH performed the first heart transplant in the Philadelphia region back in 1984.
-Currently, it is the leader in lung transplantation, with 145 lung transplant surgeries, the most in the United States in 2019.
-In addition, TUH has a robust abdominal organ transplant program (kidney, liver, and pancreas) and heart transplant program, with averages of 70 and 25 surgeries, respectively.
+Currently, it is the leader in lung transplantation, with 124 lung transplant surgeries, the most in the United States in 2022.
+In addition, TUH performs 60-70 abdominal organ transplant surgeries (kidney, liver, and pancreas) as well as 25 heart transplant surgeries annually.
 TUH has established a referral basis with area hospitals to expand our transplant programs.
-Visit our Transplant Program for more information and history at TUH.

 Our mission is to provide safe, comprehensive, high quality, patient specific, pharmaceutical care in an environment of professionalism, respect, and integrity.